Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

-Whether you’re on team pumpkin spice or hot cider, something we can all agree on is that fall weather can be rough on your home’s plumbing!
+Whether you love pumpkin spice or hot cider, we can all agree that fall weather can be tough on your home’s plumbing system!

 23 Fall Plumbing Tips

-Whether you are a diehard DIYer or you’d prefer to leave all your plumbing needs to the experts, these tips will give you high-level ways to prepare your plumbing for for cooler weather.
+Whether you love DIY projects or prefer to hire experts, these tips will help you prepare your plumbing for cooler weather.

-We recommend flushing your hot water heater at least twice a year, and fall and spring cleaning are great times to take care of your hot water heater.
-Whether your home is connected to the city water supply or a well, there are minerals and sediment in the water that settle at the bottom of your hot water heater.
+Flush your hot water heater at least twice a year.
+Fall and spring are good times to do this maintenance.
+Whether your home uses city water or a well, minerals and sediment build-up at the bottom of your hot water heater.

 2. Disconnect hoses